Why you choose different wines depending on who you're with

 Tracking reveals what stays constant

-Yes and we often subconsciously select wines that align with the group dynamic or the perceived expertise of the people at the table.
+Yes, often unconsciously.
+We tend to select wines that align with the group dynamic or the perceived expertise of the people at the table.
+This is normal social behavior, not a flaw, but it means your wine history reflects social pressure alongside personal preference.

-Many people find they enjoy more experimental or specific styles when tasting alone compared to when they are trying to please a crowd.
+Many people find they enjoy more experimental, specific, or quieter wines when tasting alone, compared to when they are trying to please a crowd.
+The wines you choose alone are often the truest signal of your Wine DNA.